Zimbra-Community/zimbra-rocket/README.md

       zmzimletctl configure /tmp/config_template.xml.tmp

 2. **Logon-only integration**
 Follow the same steps as under `Full integration` except when configuring the Zimlet set `createRocketAccount` to `false`.
+The Zimlet assumes you created the account on Rocket chat.
+So if your Zimbra account is user@example.com a Rocket user account user.example.com should exist.

+3. **Basic integration**
-You may also want to configure Rocket to use Zimbra LDAP.
+In this case you may want to configure Rocket to use Zimbra LDAP.
 See steps below.

-3. **Basic integration**
 You must configure and deploy the Zimlet:
 Get a com_zimbra_rocket.zip (from Github releases) and as Zimbra user: